fbq('track', 'ViewContent');

 This game can be used in many ways in the classroom!

-I use board games like this to practice sight words, math facts, sentence fluency, task cards, or any skill that needs practicing!
+I use board games like this to practice sight words, math facts, sentence fluency, task cards, or any skill that needs practice!
 The children just roll one die, but before they can move their place marker that many spaces, they have to perform a task.
-I sometimes have a selection of cards the children can choose from, and sometimes I have a specific skill for them to practice.
+I sometimes have a selection of cards the children can choose from, and sometimes, I have a specific skill for them to practice.
 Here are some ideas for practice cards: Practice Card Bundle, Word Work Bundle, or Reading Celebration Game.

 Just click this link to download your Hanukkah Game Board